Barbara4125/base-number-draw-onchain-20260604173130/README.md

 - Configuration files for build tools or development environments.
 - Test directories for validation and regression checks.
 - Deployment or utility scripts.

+## Requirements

+Before working with the project, review the repository files to identify the required tools.

+If the repository includes a package manifest, install the relevant runtime and package manager before continuing.

+For example, if a `package.json` file is present, install dependencies with: